 As a licensee, responsible person or employee, you are are committing an offence if you let a person wearing or carrying a prohibited item enter or remain on your licensed premises.

 You must call the police immediately on 131 444 and report the person.

 All staff must be aware of these requirements and it must be included in the risk assessment and management plan.

 Consumer and Business Services has signage that will assist licensees to notify the public about these laws.

 South Australia Police have a poster with the logos of the declared criminal organisations as well as examples of the prohibited items which cannot be taken onto licensed premises.

 Noise and disturbances

-As a licensee, you have a responsibility to people who either live, work or worship in the area and must establish and maintain appropriate practices to make sure people coming or going cause minimal:
+As a licensee, you have a responsibility to people who either live, work or worship in the area and must establish and maintain appropriate practices to make sure people coming or going from your premises cause minimal:

-If a person is on or trying to gain access to a licensed premises, you are allowed to confiscate their ID (with the exception of passports and mobile devices) if you are:
+If a person is on or trying to gain access to a licensed premises, you're allowed to confiscate their ID (with the exception of passports and mobile devices) if you are: